nicoleooi/KenKenAnalyzer/README.md

 ## Structure

-* `documents`: Contains folders for both of your draft and final submissions.
-README.md files are included in both.
+* `documents`: Contains folders the draft and final submissions (contains proofs.jp, modelling_report.docx)
 * `run.py`: General wrapper script that executes the test_kenken function.
 Runs auto-checks using the model produced by test_kenken.
 * `test.py`: Run this file to confirm that your submission has everything required.
 This essentially just means it will check for the right files and sufficient theory size.
-* `finalProofs.jp` : This contains the JAPE sequents we are proposing to prove.
-* `modelling_project.pdf` : This contains the final report for the project.